dundd2/Y2-Video-Production-Techniques-Assignment-1/README.md

 ### Photography

-- **Concept Development**: Chose and composed an image with a focus on framing, lighting, and color balance, applying principles like the rule of thirds to create visual interest.
+- **Concept Development**: Choose and compose an image with a focus on framing, lighting, and colour balance, applying principles like the rule of thirds to create visual interest.
 - **Technical Skills**: Captured a high-resolution photograph (minimum 1920x1080) ensuring proper exposure and focus.
 - **Image Analysis & Refinement**: Analyzed composition, shared with peers for feedback, and edited to refine focal clarity and correct any minor errors.
 - **Documentation**: Produced a concise report explaining creative decisions, technical choices, and framing techniques used in the photograph.